Geometric insights into robust portfolio construction: Introduction

-Here we investigate the mathematical relationship between this angle, the alpha-weight angle, and the condition of the covariance matrix in more generality. \citet{goltsandjones2009} argued the case for dragging optimal weights towards the direction of alpha for a family of unconstrained quadratic optimisations.
-Here we extend this family of portfolio choice problems to include a gearing constraint and to consider whether their geometric insights are more generally applicable for practical investment management decision making.
+Towards this end we investigate the mathematical relationship between the $\ve \alpha$-weight angle, and the condition of the covariance matrix in more generality. \citet{goltsandjones2009} argued the case for dragging optimal weights towards the direction of $\ve \alpha$ for a family of unconstrained quadratic optimisations.
+We extend this family of portfolio choice problems to include a gearing constraint and to consider whether their geometric insights are more generally applicable for practical investment management decision making.
 The gearing constraint defines exactly how much of the portfolio should be invested (whether it be fully invested, partially invested or geared) and is a fundamental portfolio construction constraint in much of the unit-trust, exchange traded fund and the related collective investment scheme industry.
-This constraint is to be differentiate from a leverage constraint, which relates the size of portfolio bets relative to a level of borrowing.
+This constraint is to be differentiated from a leverage constraint, which relates the size of portfolio bets relative to a level of borrowing.

+The important point in the geometric setting is that the gearing constrained optimal portfolio has a weakened upper bound. \citet{goltsandjones2009} relied on the Kantorovich inequality \citep{kant21964}, we argue that this can be weakened because of the impact of the constraint using \cite{bauerhouseholder1960}.
+Noting that with improved conditioning of the covariance matrix, we can reduce the upper bound on the angle between the optimal risky portfolio and $\ve \alpha$, which would in turn reduce the overall angle between the optimal portfolio and the direction of $\ve \alpha$.
+To our knowledge, this insight is novel; albeit subtle.

+Concretely, we show that a minimisation over the total $\alpha$-angle $\varphi$ is equivalent to minimising the angle between the optimal risky portfolio and the direction of expected returns.
+This then extends the unconstrained result and motivates why the combination of an $\ve \alpha$-angle minimisation is equally useful both in the unconstrained and constrained cases.
+The key point is then that to minimise the overall angle between the optimal portfolio and the expected returns we can minimise the angle between the optimal risky portfolio and the expected returns.

+Reducing the angle between the weights and expected return vector is not equivalent to the implementation of a return maximisation, or return maximisation constraint.
+The case of pure return maximisation would result in a portfolio that weighs toward the asset with the greatest expected return, and not the direction of the expected return vector in general.
+In practice the $\ve \alpha$-weight angle should never be zero as there is always a residual correlation between the assets.
+In mean variance optimisations there is always a conundrum due to correlation specification error – and then determining the degree of shrinkage that should be adopted to best reflect this.
+The test of how much one should intervene can only be determined by out-of-period portfolio performance simulation, or with direct distributional assumptions (as demonstrated with simple simulations in Section \ref{sec:simports}).

+However, we provide a geometric explanation of why, when faced with estimation uncertainty using a quadratic optimisation, the direction of returns is still of value even if the quantum of expected returns is not, without making strong {\it a-priori} distributional assumptions.